akachigerry/myrepo/README.md

    Ongoing development of tool which applies deBruijn graph to the de-novo assemembly of short read sequence data.
 Attempts resolution of repeats and assembly into haplotypes.

+5. jsonloader5.cc

+   Forms part of a genome variation database software still under development.
+   Jsonloader5 implements a bespoke semaphore-controlled de-serialisation of json database file into a custom shared memory created and allocated memory space equivalent to json size.

 5. menu_check.cc

    My very first c++ code.
 Takes user's menu choice from stdin and checks against available menu.